If you’ll be visiting some older relatives for the holidays, make a point of following these fall prevention interventions to keep their homes safe.

 - 2.7 7.
 The right indoor shoes or slippers make great holiday gifts

 - 2.8 8.
 Stop pets from becoming a trip hazard

 All this reuniting and celebrating together can also bring chances to spot and fix household hazards that could raise an older person’s risk of suffering a fall this winter and beyond.

 It’s also a great time to shop for fall prevention equipment for elderly relatives, which can make for perfect holiday gifts items.

-As a recent University of Michigan poll shows, older adults’ risk of falling may be increasing, due to less physical activity, less mobility and more isolation.
+As a recent University of Michigan poll shows, older adults’ risk of falling may be on the rise, due to less physical activity, less mobility, and more isolation.

 The top 8 senior fall prevention interventions you can introduce this holiday season

 1. Securing the throw rugs and bath mats